 Bye bye negative thoughts...6 March 2019

-I’ve often written how positive thinking or negative thoughts can affect your eczema.
+I’ve often written how positive thinking or negative thoughts can affect your sensitive.
 And as this is a time of year where some people choose to give things up for a little while, I have a great idea for you guys.
-Give up your negative attitude about your eczema.
+Give up your negative attitude about your sensitive skin.

 Believe me it’s sooo much easier than giving up chocolate!
 Actually, joking apart, it’s something you do have to work at and pay some attention to.
 Especially when I land you with this double whammy.
 Instead of just giving up negative thoughts, it’s time to actively take up some positive ones.